 A prototype is a 'draft' version of your product or website.
 An alternative for prototyping is a minimum viable product or MVP.
 Unlike prototypes, MVPs are usable versions of your product stripped down to its core function.

-Testing allows you to see if the product or a website you’re creating benefits your users.
-Design testing provides you with an insight into which part of the product needs improvement.
+Testing allows you to see if the product or a website you're creating benefits your users.
+Design testing provides you with an insight into which interface elements need improvement.

 UX Design Process#3: Implementation